Quite simply, the regular practice of meditation can transform your life for the better!Ian Gawler

 There are many different ways to learn and to practise meditation.
 Ian Gawler has been one of the pioneers who have brought meditation to prominence in the western world.
 Since beginning to teach meditation in 1981, through his public lectures and workshops, groups and retreats, Ian has introduced meditation directly to over 100,000 people.
 Having excellent teachers himself, Ian has written 5 bestselling books specifically on the subject.

-Based on all this experience, the main method of meditation Ian teaches is what he calls Mindfulness-Based Stillness Meditation (MBSM).
+Based on all this experience, the main method of meditation Ian teaches is what he calls Mindfulness into Stillness meditation.
 This is an ideal method for everyone interested in health, healing and wellbeing.

-If you are a beginner, or if you are interested to learn Ian’s approach to meditation, Mindfulness-Based Stillness Meditation (MBSM) is where he recommends you to start.
+If you are a beginner, or if you are interested to learn to meditate using Ian’s approach, Mindfulness into Stillness meditation is where he recommends you start.
+Full details are in Ian’s latest book on meditation, Blue Sky Mind.

-The aim of Mindfulness-Based Stillness Meditation is to learn to deeply relax the body, to calm the mind and to progress using mindfulness into the deeper stillness of meditation.
+The aim of Mindfulness into Stillness meditation is to learn to deeply relax the body, to calm the mind and to progress using mindfulness into the deeper stillness of meditation.

-The method of Mindfulness-Based Stillness Meditation: There are four steps – easy to learn, easy to practise.
+In Mindfulness into Stillness meditation there are four steps – easy to learn, easy to practise.
 Those steps are Preparation, Relaxation, Mindfulness and Stillness

 1. Preparation covers all the practical details related to where and when we meditate; along with the environment and the supports we use.